riceissa/issarice.com/wiki/having-ideas-that-are-lying-around.md

 > talk show hosts, and other influential people ready to back up our position.
 > It is critical to prepare early.
 When a situation becomes urgent, bad policy
 > often gets implemented quickly, simply because "something must be done".

+In other words it's not "we should have ideas that we can force on people during a crisis" but rather "we should have ideas ready so that people don't reach the wrong conclusions in response to a crisis".